Online License Application & Renewal

 Fees submitted are nonrefundable.
-22.214.171.124 FEES: All fees shall be paid in advance of the issuance of any license, permit, certificate or replacement of a certificate and shall not be refundable.
+18.104.22.168 FEES: All fees shall be paid in advance of the issuance of any license, permit, certificate, or replacement of a certificate and shall not be refundable.

 Changes.
-Use this form to report changes to the information on your license.
-Changes include a name change, change in home address, or a change in employment information.
+Use the online licensing portal to report changes to the information on your license.
+Changes include a change in home address or a change in employment information.

 DEA Controlled Substance Registration Applications this is a link to the DEA website for DEA controlled substance registration applications.